dina-econ-data/hospital-readmission-analysis/README.md

 - **Kaiser criterion** (eigenvalues > 1), which suggests retaining **5 principal components**.
 - **Cumulative explained variance criterion**, according to which approximately **9 components** are required to explain around **80% of the total variance**.

-Both criteria were considered in order to balance interpretability and information retention.
-The final number of components used in subsequent analyses depends on the trade-off between dimensionality reduction and explanatory power.
+Although a higher number of components would explain more variance, **we retained 5 principal components** according to the Kaiser criterion in order to **maximize interpretability** and achieve an **effective dimensionality reduction**.”